 ‘The Battle of the Three Emperors’.

 Austerlitz takes a more personal significance when observing the career of Napoleon himself.
 It represents the crowning achievement of one of the most dramatic rises to power recorded in history.
-Napoleon from impoverished Corsican noble to military commander and eventually emperor of France had achieved all of this in the better part of 10 years.
+Napoleon rose from impoverished Corsican noble to military commander and eventually emperor of France, all in the space of ten years.

 The origins of the Austerlitz campaign began with the breakdown of peace between France and Britain in 1803.
-Britain was the most resolute enemy to France, and by extension Napoleon, for the French Revolutionary and later Napoleonic Wars.
+Britain was France's most resolute enemy during the French Revolutionary and Napoleonic Wars.
 They were the only Great Power to have never been conquered by Napoleon and forced to adopt his continental system.
 Much of the reason for this was due to the supremacy of their navy.

 The French Revolution and the chaos it had brought to France had been detrimental to shipbuilding.
 Some historians state that France’s shipbuilding capabilities halved during the Revolution.
 Yet, Britain was unable to muster a force that could compete with France’s army on land.
 The struggle between Britain and France has been characterised by the metaphor of a struggle between ‘an elephant and the whale’.
 Both creatures were dominant in their own habitats and would be powerless when put in the other’s domain.